-This book is essential reading for researchers and professionals interested in how BIM technology can improve Health and Safety on construction projects.
-It is intended for engineers, project managers, construction managers, safety officers and managers.
+This book is essential reading for researchers and professionals interested in how BIM technology can improve health and safety on construction projects.
+It is intended for engineers, project managers, construction managers, safety officers and safety managers.

 - BIM and Construction WHS: Backgrounds and Concepts

 - Adoption of BIM for Construction WHS – Theoretical Framework